PogadaevEA/tradingbot/README.md

 # Trading bot

-This trading bot stands for participation in the auction and can compete with one of another trading bot, which follow the rules of the auction:
+This trading can participate in the auction and can compete with one of another trading bot, which follow the same rules of the auction:

 **_GENERAL INFO_**